Originally published July 17, 2023 • Updated January 2026 to reflect current terminology and care practices.

 Myth #6: You must have a DNR to be on hospice care

 Contrary to popular belief, having a Do Not Resuscitate (DNR) order is not a prerequisite for hospice care.
 Dr. Mann clarifies, “You do not have to be a DNR code status to be a Hospice patient.
-We have plenty of patients that are admitted who are not ready for that.”
+We have plenty of patients who are admitted who are not ready for that.”

 The conversation around code status and end-of-life preferences is a gradual one, and the hospice team supports individuals and families in understanding and making decisions based on their values.
 Dr. Mann explains, “At the end of the day, the fundamental meaning of DNR is: Do I want to have a natural death?
 When it’s my time, do I want you to call 911, or do I want you to let me go?
 And I’ve found that when I speak about it that way, I find that that is more understandable to people.”